Food and green waste collection on the West Coast

 • Over 91% of respondents value sound waste management.

-• 43% manage food waste through home composting or worm farming, with 31% disposing of their food waste in general rubbish and 18% feeding their food waste to animals.
+• 43% manage food waste through home composting or worm farming, with 31% disposing of their food waste in general rubbish, and 18% feeding it to animals.

-• For green waste, home composting is most common (37%), followed by disposal in the household rubbish (21%) and disposal at facilities (20%).
+• For green waste, home composting is the most common method (37%), followed by disposal in household rubbish (21%) and disposal at facilities (20%).

 • 71% of the respondents would not be willing to pay for a food waste and green waste collection service

-• There is considerable support for community schemes that may be able to provide more cost-effective solutions.
+• There is considerable support for community schemes that may offer more cost-effective solutions.

-These insights will guide the West Coast Councils in determining the best approach for kerbside collection of food scraps and green waste, including feasibility services delivery options and the ideal bin sizes and collection frequency.
+These insights will guide the West Coast Councils in determining the best approach for kerbside collection of food scraps and green waste, including feasibility studies for delivery options and the ideal bin sizes and collection frequencies.

 Central government announced in May 2023 that by 2030, all district and city councils must collect food waste (or combined food and green waste) for households in urban areas with a population of over 1,000.